 IMPORTANT: If and when you do use a dimple/staking crimp tool the dimple is ALWAYS MADE OPPOSITE THE SEAM.
 Always face the seam AWAY from the dimple, not at it, as I have shown.

 In this photo I am showing the orientation many folks often use, it is incorrect.
 Doing this can split the brazed seam and cause the termination to fail at a very low pull out strain.
-If you must use a dimple type crimper the dimple should be be opposite the seam.
+If you must use a dimple type tool the dimple should be be made opposite the seam.

 Perhaps the most lacking feature of a dimple or staking crimper is that you lose any sort of strain relief crimping on standard insulated crimps.
 The entire load is taken by just the crimp barrel.

-A double crimp ratcheting tool is designed to make two crimps, one for strain relief, which has different sized dies, and one for the bare wire crimp.
+A double-crimp ratcheting tool is designed to make two crimps, one for strain relief, which has different sized dies, and one for the bare wire crimp.
 If you are trying to wire a boat to be ABYC compliant, which by the way is not a requirement for a DIY, a dimple or staking crimper would not qualify as the correct tool to use under E-11 for insulated terminals.